deephealthproject/eddl_issues/issue_294/README.md

 Findings:

-- Discrepancies using GRU between *pyeddl-cuDNN* and *Keras*:
+- Discrepancies using GRU in the results obtained with *eddl*, *pyeddl-cuDNN* and *Keras*.
-    - **Solved**: similar behaviour using both toolkits with the same initial network weights

-- Differences when using same initial weights in several runs:
-    - CPU using optimizer SGD: no differences **Solved**
-    - CPU using optimizer RMSProp: insignificant differences **Solved**
-    - CPU using optimizer Adam: insignificant differences **Solved**
-    - CPU using optimzier SGD and loading initial weights from ONNX:  insignificant differences **Solved**
-    - CPU using optimzier RMSProp and loading initial weights from ONNX:  insignificant differences **Solved**
-    - CPU using optimzier Adam and loading initial weights from ONNX:  insignificant differences **Solved**

-    - GPU using optimizer SGD: differences to be studied **Pending**
-    - GPU using optimizer RMSProp: differences to be studied **Pending**
-    - GPU using optimizer Adam: differences to be studied **Pending**
-    - GPU using optimzier SGD and loading initial weights from ONNX:  differences to be studied **Pending**
-    - GPU using optimzier RMSProp and loading initial weights from ONNX:  differences to be studied **Pending**
-    - GPU using optimzier Adam and loading initial weights from ONNX:  differences to be studied **Pending**
+These discrepancies are normal depending on the optimizer used.

-Adam and RMSprop use element-wise divisions that raise to differences due to lack of precision in some computations.
+_Adam_ and _RMSprop_ optimizers use element-wise divisions that raise to differences due to lack of precision in some computations.
+This can be seen in the following results presented in confusion matrix plots, one per tested configuration.

+In order to mitigate the effect, we increased the parameter _epsilon_ of the optimizers whose default value is 1.0e-8.
-Increasing the parameter epsilon, whose default value is 1.0e-8, to 1.0e-2 the differences are hardly attenuated at the cost of delaying the convergence to the desired accuracy.
+The value used in all the experiments using the C++ version was 1.0e-3, the differences are attenuated at the cost of delaying the convergence to the desired accuracy.

-- Fixed bug in BatchNormalization:
-    - to explain in the code
-    - to review which version of forward and backward to use for GPU with CUDA.
-CPU and cuDNN are clear

-- BatchNormalization ONNX import/export:
+- All the plots have been obtained by creating a new net from scratch per configuration, and then repeating 10 runs with the same weight initialization.
+In total 11 runs per configuration.

-    - to review the 'n-parameters', only shape[1] is used
+- Concerning the use of _BatchNormalization_, the behaviour observed is correct.
-    - do we have to accept values for momentum not in the range [0.9, 0.9999] ?
+However, in order to avoid too much differences when using _BatchNormalization_ it is important to use a *batch_size* larger than 30 samples, in all the experiments presented here it was 50.
+Another important detail to consider is to run a minimum of epochs to ensure the global mean and variance computed in _BatchNormalization_ layers is representative, all the results presented here each run lasted for 50 epochs.

+## Next figures provide an overview of the differences found for all the configurations tested.

 <p style="text-align: center;">
+No differences when using optimizer *SGD*

 <img src="figures/confusion-matrix-eddl-sigmoid-cpu-sgd-epochs-50.png" width="40%">
 <img src="figures/confusion-matrix-eddl-softmax-cpu-sgd-epochs-50.png" width="40%">
 <br/>